Introduction To Sextortion Scams

 The extortionists may have told them incredible things and threats.
 You need to tell the child that NONE of that was true, it was just a threat, and you are going to get help and people to protect them (the police)

 Follow the advice mentioned in the article and take steps to make sure they don’t become a victim again.
-(Our advice change your child’s phone to a Flip Phone – as dumb as you can find!)
+(Our advice is to change your child’s phone to a Flip Phone – as dumb as you can find!)

 In the case of children or teens, if a schoolmate is using personal information online to bully the child, you should speak to their school urgently.
 If the pressure comes from a peer outside of the school environment (sports activities, a neighbor, etc.), you should approach the police and let them contact the relevant responsible adult, for instance, a trainer or parent.